CharnelMouse/duel52/README.md

     - Immune to Freeze [implemented]
     - Immune to Retaliate [implemented]
     - Can't be secondary target for Twinstrike [implemented]
+    - Blocks Twinstrike ability if primary target [not implemented]
-    - Extra damage to Taunt [implemented]
+    - Extra damage to Taunt (can't attack past it) [implemented]
   - TwinStrike [implemented]
     - Trap cards killed by Twinstrike damage correctly flip and heal
     - Twinstrike damage gets correctly blocked after killing a Taunt card
+    - Takes damage if dealing Twinstrike damage to a Retaliate (only one of a pair) [not implemented]
   - Taunt
     - 3 maximum health instead of 2 [implemented]
     - If present, non-Taunt allies can't be attacked by non-Nimble enemies [implemented]